mweel1/usa_high_level/civic-organizations/us-department-of-justice/index.md

 # Licenses

+## Judges

 The department of justice will run the education programs at Home Land Security where judges to be licensed on the completion of their education programs.

+## Police

+Police will be licensed

+## Security Guards

+Security Guards will be licensed.

+All licensed will be started federally, where downstream jurisdiction exception could be voted on and added.

 # Jails